 Manage children and adult resource libraries.
 Tasks include keeping library books neat and in order, follow up on overdue books, etc. Includes a two-hour training process.

 Peer Support Group Facilitators

-The primary role of the Peer Group Facilitator is “to make easier” for the children and adults who on their grief journeys.
+The primary role of the Peer Group Facilitator is “to make easier” for the children and adults who are on their grief journeys.
 As a facilitator, you will embrace the Lory's Place peer support group model.
 It emphasizes that each individual who joins our groups has an innate capacity to seek and to find resolution to and reconciliation with life’s painful realities.
 You will trust in the individual’s unique process of adjustment, growth and timing.
 You will understand the peer support process and recognize you are not acting in a role as a counselor.
-A facilitator you will companion which Dr. Alan Wolfelt explains, “Companioning is about being present to another person’s pain; it is not about taking away the pain.”
+As a facilitator you will companion, which Dr. Alan Wolfelt explains, “Companioning is about being present to another person’s pain; it is not about taking away the pain.”

 At all times you will have at heart the best interests of our adult and children participants.
 To truly be a helping presence you will commit to the following guidelines and expectations.

 - Commit to facilitating peer support groups for one year and devote 6 hours a month to Lory’s Place.

 - Attend each assigned session.
 This is essential to the trust established at Lory’s Place.
 If you cannot attend your session, you will agree to find your own replacement and inform the Lory's Place office of he substitution.
 If a replacement is not found by the facilitator, this will be considered as an absence.
 More than three absences is considered excessive and will be handled on an individual basis.